The Sierra Network: Features and games

-Unlike many services available at the time, TSN differentiated itself by utilizing a graphical interface to enhance the visual appeal of online interactions, as opposed to the prevalent text-based interfaces.
-The platform supported both multiplayer and single-player games, and it promoted social interactions through the creation of avatars and the ability for users to form guilds or clubs.
-TSN also introduced online shopping features, exploring a concept that was relatively uncommon in digital services of that era.
-In other words, TSN was "tragically ahead of its time".
+Unlike many services available at the time, which used text-based interfaces, TSN used a graphical interface.
+The platform supported both multiplayer and single-player games, and users could create avatars and form guilds or clubs.
+TSN also offered online shopping, then uncommon in digital services.
+TSN was later described as "tragically ahead of its time".

-Inspired by Disneyland's themed lands, Williams envisioned The Sierra Network as a digital theme park with distinct areas, aiming to create a space that vertically targeted different audiences and interests.
+Williams modeled The Sierra Network on Disneyland's themed lands, planning a digital theme park with distinct areas for different audiences and interests.